GabrielDillenburg/react-node.js-microservice/README.md

 This project was build with Docker and Kubernetes.
-So, first you need to install [kuberbetes] (https://kubernetes.io/docs/tasks/tools/), [Doker] (https://docs.docker.com/engine/install/) and [skaffold] (https://skaffold.dev/docs/install/) to start the services.
+So, first you need to install [Kuberbetes](https://kubernetes.io/docs/tasks/tools), [Doker](https://docs.docker.com/engine/install/) and [Skaffold](https://skaffold.dev/docs/install/) to start the services.

 After install dependencies, in the root directory run the following command: ```skaffold dev``` to run all applications.